LizAinslie/lizainslie.dev/src/data/projects/compass.md

 colors.
 Nothing more, nothing less!

 ## Project Motivation
-I do security work as a fourth job and having a proper compass helps.
+I do security work as a day job and having a proper compass helps.
 I tried finding a good option on the Play Store but they all contain ads or shill other apps.
 I just needed something that'd give me a general direction and (when I need it) my exact bearing, so that's why I made this.
 I also made it draw colors